MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journey-tiles-reference.md

 ---
-title: "Customer-journey tiles (Dynamics 365 for Customer Engagement for Marketing) | Microsoft Docs"
+title: "Customer-journey tiles (Dynamics 365 for Marketing) | Microsoft Docs"
-description: "Details for how to use each tile that is available for assembling a customer journey pipeline for Dynamics 365 for Customer Engagement for Marketing"
+description: "Details for how to use each tile that is available for assembling a customer journey pipeline for Dynamics 365 for Marketing"
 keywords: "customer journey; tile; reference; pipeline" ms.date: 10/16/2018 ms.service: dynamics-365-marketing